Kyle Isbel Preview, Player Props: Royals vs. Tigers

-The Kansas City Royals, including Kyle Isbel (.378 on-base percentage in past 10 games, 102 points above season-long percentage), take on starting pitcher Tarik Skubal and the Detroit Tigers at Comerica Park, Wednesday at 6:40 PM ET.
+On Thursday, Kyle Isbel (.378 on-base percentage in past 10 games, 102 points above season-long percentage) and the Kansas City Royals face the Detroit Tigers, whose starting pitcher will be Sawyer Gipson-Long.
+First pitch is at 1:10 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Tigers.
+He had a hitless performance in his most recent game (0-for-2) against the Tigers.

 Sportsbook Promo Codes